ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 Save Safe?
 Yes.

-Added 151 items to the "does not require attunement" list.
+1. Added 151 items to the "does not require attunement" list.
 This includes vanilla items that are generic +1 or +2, niche, gimmick, not very powerful, sussur weapons, and adamantium weapons.
-Changed Exhaustion to trigger after 21 turns of combat rather than 15 (the primary source of Exhaustion is being downed, being killed, or running away from combat).
-Updated Listo's PF2e patch to align the distribution of spells according to [this document](https://docs.google.com/spreadsheets/d/1p4GxQNi678ug7-I_-wUau9Pr7YQ5GW-EuHbfeSolNh4/edit?usp=sharing), which means many classes have lost access to pathfinder spells.
-This redistribution is intended to more closely match the class identity differences of 5e to help keep each class distinct and meaningful.
+2. Changed Exhaustion to trigger after 21 turns of combat rather than 15 (the primary source of Exhaustion is being downed, being killed, or running away from combat).
+3. Doubled the number of enemies (via CX cloning) defending the Blood of Lathander + improved the original 3 guards.
+4. Added several ettercap attendants and their pet oozes to the Spider Matriarch's boss room.
+5. Added ettercaps to infest part of "Ketheric City"
+6. Added more magma elementals.

 ## Listonomicon v3.1.1